-With the number of devices and other things that ask for our attention constantly growing, the problem of distracted driving never seems to go away.
-Many drivers are guilty of at least occasionally not paying attention while behind the wheel, which can lead a tragedy no matter what type of vehicle is being driven.
-However, when a commercial truck driver fails to pay attention to the road and causes an accident, the consequences can be completely devastating for everyone involved.
+With the number of devices and other things that ask for our attention constantly growing, the problem of distracted driving only seems to worsen.
+Many drivers in South Carolina are guilty of occasionally not paying attention while behind the wheel, which is a problem unto itself.
+However, when a commercial truck driver fails to pay attention to the road and causes an accident, the consequences can be all the more devastating.

 How Truck Drivers Get Distracted

-Driving a tractor-trailer for a living is a demanding job, and it involves a lot more than just sitting in the driver’s seat for a few hours a day.
+Driving a tractor-trailer for a living is a demanding job.
+It involves a lot more than just sitting in the driver’s seat for a few hours per day.
 Truck drivers have many things that compete for their attention while on the road, all while piloting a vehicle that can approach 80,000 pounds or more when fully loaded with freight.
-Some of the most common distractions that truck drivers face on a regular basis can include:
+Some of the most common distractions drivers face include:

 - Operating a GPS.
-Truck drivers often have complex routes to manage and may be tempted to operate a navigation system while in motion, which is never a safe thing to do.
+Semi drivers often have new routes to manage, and may be tempted to operate a navigation system while in motion, which is never a safe thing to do.

 - Texting while driving.
-The temptation to send or receive texts is strong for many drivers, especially since smartphones became popular.
-Texting and driving is illegal in most states for everyone, and truck drivers are specifically forbidden to do so by federal law, too.
-That includes sending or receiving texts, dialing numbers, or even reaching for a phone—all phone operations must be hands-free.
+The temptation to send or receive texts is strong for many drivers.
+Texting and driving is illegal in most states for everyone, and truck drivers are specifically prohibited to do so by federal law.

 - Talking on the phone or radio.
-Truck drivers are often in regular communication with dispatch centers, customers, and other drivers via cell phone or by radio, but when it takes attention from driving, the risk of an accident is greatly increased.
+Truck drivers are in regular communication with dispatch centers, customers, and other drivers via cell phone, or by radio, but when it takes attention from driving, the risk of an accident is greatly increased.

 - Eating and drinking.
 Long hours behind the wheel and tight deadlines mean many are tempted to eat meals while driving.
-Drivers may take one hand from the wheel, or even attempt to steer a 40-ton truck at highway speeds with nothing but a knee while doing so.
+Drivers may take one hand from the wheel, or even attempt to steer a 40-ton truck at highway speeds with nothing but a knee.

 - Reading or writing.
-Truck drivers often have a significant amount of paperwork to deal with, and the temptation to read over documents or even write or sign things while driving can be strong.
+18 wheeler drivers frequently have a significant amount of paperwork to deal with, and the temptation to read over documents or even write and sign things while driving can be strong.

-Get Legal Help After an Accident With a Semi-Truck
+Get Legal Help After a Car Accident With a Semi-Truck